 Aside from your yard layout, determine what you're really looking for in a tree.
 Do you need shade trees to help keep the house or yard cooler on a hot summer day?
 Perhaps you'd like more privacy for a lengthy driveway situated near a neighbor's yard.
 If you enjoy trees that flower in spring, think about whether you want one just for the flowers or one that also bears fruit you can eat, such as cherries.
 If you live in an area that receives a lot of snow and ice for months, an evergreen tree might provide some much-needed color to an otherwise gray and barren landscape in your yard.

-Japanese maple (Acer palmatum) comes in numerous varieties that add immense curb appeal to a front yard and grows in zones 5-8.
-Standard Japanese maples get 15 to 20 feet high, while dwarf varieties max out at 10 feet high, making them ideal for ornamental use even in a small yard.
+Japanese maple (Acer palmatum, USDA zones 5-8) comes in numerous cultivars that add immense curb appeal to a front yard.
+Standard Japanese maples get 15 to 20 feet high, while dwarf cultivars max out at 10 feet high, making them ideal for ornamental use even in a small yard.

-The Crimson Queen has crimson-red leaves that turn scarlet in autumn.
+Crimson Queen has crimson-red leaves that turn scarlet in autumn.
 This Japanese maple has a weeping branch structure with delicate leaves, so it's sure to make a statement.
 The Autumn Moon Japanese maple is similar in size, but unlike many of its cousins, this one's leaves are yellow and orange, becoming more colorful in fall.
-Both varieties enjoy partial shade, and the Autumn Moon does well even in areas with only partial sun.
+Both cultivars enjoy partial shade, especially in the afternoon, and Autumn Moon does well even in areas with only partial sun.
 Either can be planted close to the house, so they're perfect for creating a focal point in the front yard.

 Japanese maples prefer slightly acidic, moist soil that drains well, as they may be prone to root rot without sufficient drainage.
 Mulch helps keep the tree's shallow roots moist, reducing the need for frequent watering once the roots are established.
 Aphids and weevils are a couple of pests that enjoy this tree.
 Prune only every few years as needed since the tree "bleeds" sap if it is pruned virtually any time except July or August.

-At the other end of the spectrum from Japanese maple is the Norway spruce (Picea abies), the fastest growing of the spruce trees, which thrives in zones 3-7.
+At the other end of the spectrum from Japanese maple is the cold-hardy Norway spruce (Picea abies), the fastest growing of the spruce trees, a perennial in zones 2-7.
 This tree is perhaps best known for its ability to block wind, as it's strong enough to withstand very windy conditions.
 Since it grows 40 to 60 feet tall and up to 30 feet wide, it's best for large properties as either a wind blocker or to add privacy.

 This evergreen tree grows 1 to 2 feet per year, does well in just about any soil (whether acidic or alkaline) and is somewhat drought tolerant.
 It prefers full sun.
 Small pink flowers in spring morph into cones that grow up to 6 inches long as they mature.

-The green giant arborvitae (Thuja standishii x plicata 'Green Giant') is another tree prized for privacy and to block wind.
-This tree grows in zones 5-7 at a whopping 2 to 3 feet per year, topping out at 60 feet high and 15 to 20 feet wide.
-This tree works well in full sun to partial shade, and while it tolerates many types of soil, it doesn't like swampy, poorly drained soil or salty conditions.
+The green giant arborvitae (Thuja 'Green Giant') is another tree prized for privacy and to block wind.
+This tree grows in zones 5-8 at a whopping 2 to 3 feet per year, topping out at 60 feet high and 15 to 20 feet wide.
+This tree works well in full sun to partial shade, and while it tolerates many types of soil, it doesn't like swampy, poorly draining soil or salty conditions.

-The gorgeous Yoshino weeping cherry tree (Prunus x yedoensis pendula) is a show stopper as the focal point for virtually any yard in zones 5-8.
+The gorgeous weeping Higan cherry tree (Prunus x subhirtella 'Pendula') is a show stopper as the focal point for virtually any yard in zones 5-8.
 Its branches full of spring white or pink blooms cascade down toward the ground in a display of head-turning beauty.
-Once mature, the Yoshino weeping cherry reaches 20 to 30 feet high with branches that span nearly as wide.
+Once mature, the Higan weeping cherry reaches 15 to 30 feet high with branches that span nearly as wide.
 For this reason, don't plant it too close to a walkway—give it some space to fully arc out into a cascade of blooms rather than planting it in a cluster of trees.

-This weeping cherry prefers a well-drained, slightly acidic soil and full sun.
+This weeping cherry grows best on well-draining and slightly acidic soil in full sun.
 Although it is a cherry tree, its small fruits are not tasty.
 In fall, the weeping cherry's green leaves turn golden, orange and bronze.
 Leaf diseases that cause spots or even holes on the foliage are common on cherry trees.
 Removing affected leaves to encourage air flow helps prevent the problem from spreading during wet weather.
 Chemical treatment isn't usually necessary, as the tree recovers on its own.